gsl-lite/gsl-lite/README.md

 Installation
 ------------
 *gsl-lite* is a single-file header-only library.
 Put `gsl-lite.h` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.

+Or, if you use the [conan package manager](https://www.conan.io/), follow these steps:

+1. Add *nonstd-lite* to the conan remotes:

+        conan remote add nonstd-lite https://api.bintray.com/conan/agauniyal/nonstd-lite

+2. Add a reference to *gsl-lite* to the *requires* section of your project's `conanfile.txt` file:

+        [requires]
+        gsl-lite/0.25.0@nonstd-lite/stable

+3. Run conan's install command:

+        conan install

 Synopsis